A Gillette therapist will provide your pool therapy.

 Bringing family members/caregivers: It might be appropriate for family members or caregivers to be in the pool with you if it advances the therapy care plan.
 Your pool therapist will let you know if this is the case.

 Toileting: Patients who are not toilet trained must wear pool appropriate diapers or plastic pants.
-If the pool is contaminated it will need to be shut down for 24 hours for chemical treatment.
+If the pool is contaminated it will need to be shut down for up to 24 hours for chemical treatment.

 Canceling: Anyone coming to pool therapy must be free from (and not recently exposed to) contagious illnesses.
 Please cancel if you are sick or have had diarrhea 48 hours before your appointment hours.
 You also need to cancel if you have any open cuts or wounds.